 - Fatal car accidents

-When someone dies in a car accident or dies because of their injuries related to that accident, their estate has a right to an unlawful death lawsuit.
+When someone dies in a car accident or dies because of injuries received in a car accident, their estate has a right to a wrongful death lawsuit.

 - Death by medical malpractice

-Doctors have a responsibility to provide high-quality, safe treatment when you are in their care, but when the doctor is negligent in their practice, and it leads to death, an unlawful death suit is in order.
+Doctors have a responsibility to provide high-quality, safe treatment when you are in their care, but when the doctor is negligent and their medical malpractice leads to death, an unlawful death suit may be in order.

 The plaintiffs have to prove that the person who is responsible for the wrongful death is, in fact, liable.
 So basically you have to show that:

 A representative of the estate of the deceased person usually files the unlawful death suit for the victim’s family and loved ones.
-The eligible person that can do this on behalf of the victim will change depending on the state.
+Eligible parties vary from state to state.
 Every state allows the person’s spouse to initiate the lawsuit.
-Parents can also do this if their child was unlawfully killed.
-On the other hand, children can also receive payment for their parent’s death.
+Parents can also do this if their child was wrongfully killed, and children can also receive payment for their parent’s death.

 The challenge comes in when it comes to adult children, adult siblings, cousins, the parents of adult children, uncles, aunts or grandparents are allowed to file a lawsuit.
 But depending on the state, if you can prove you were financially dependent on the person who passed away, then you have to right to sue.